-- Dave and Maarit are leading the committee.
-Thanks to Trustees Reynold and Allison for serving on the committee - SWBR from Rochester.
-The people who are working on our project in the last master plan development in 2015. - Calvin, Tanya, and Paul have shared the requested data and we're waiting for them to do an analysis.
+- Dave Burdick and Maarit Clay are leading the committee.
+Thanks to Trustees Reynolds and Allison for serving on the committee. - SWBR from Rochester are the people supervising the project. - Calvin Williams, Tanya Jones, and Paul Andrews have shared the requested data and we're waiting for SWBR to do the analysis.